AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 In DSP, you can create and manage audience segments and audience sets, which you can use as targets for your placements:

-* You can collect your own first-party audience data by creating and implementing segments.
+* Collect your own first-party audience data by creating and implementing segments.
 You can later retarget users in the segment with ads or prevent users in the segment from receiving ads.
 You can create the following types of segments:

    * [Custom segments](/help/dsp/audiences/custom-segment-create.md) to track a) users exposed to ads from desktop and mobile devices and b) users who visit specific webpages.
+The tracking tag can track either cookie-based users or users associated with ID5 universal IDs.

    * [CCPA opt-out-of-sale segments](/help/dsp/audiences/ccpa-opt-out-segment-create.md) to track the users IDs from consumer opt-out-of-sale requests on your website, per the California Consumer Privacy Act (CCPA).
 You can retrieve monthly reports of the user IDs from opt-out-of-sale requests.

       For more information about Adobe Advertising support for CCPA opt-out-of-sale requests, see [Adobe Advertising Support for the California Consumer Privacy Act: Consumer Opt-out Support](/help/privacy/ccpa/ccpa-opt-out-of-sale.md).

+* Collect<!-- wording --> and use universal IDs for cookieless targeting:

+  * Manually send your authenticated [[!DNL LiveRamp] [!DNL RampIDs]] directly to DSP.

+  * Allow DSP to import first-party segments from your customer data platform and translate them to supported universal ID types.

+  * Include third-party segments that contain universal IDs in your placement targets without any extra steps.

-* You can create an audience library of [reusable audiences](/help/dsp/audiences/reusable-audience-create.md).
+* Create an audience library of [reusable audiences](/help/dsp/audiences/reusable-audience-create.md).
 Saved audiences are composed of any of your available audience segments and any of your other saved audiences.
 Any changes you make to a saved audience are automatically applied to all placements that target or exclude the audience and to all other audiences that include the saved audience.

    Saved audiences allow media planners to group audiences as needed, by including and excluding multiple segments using complex Boolean logic.
 The size of each individual segment and the total audience size are indicated as you build an audience.
 Campaign executioners can then simply select one or more saved audiences as placement targets rather than manually configure audience targets for each placement.